 If you’re not interested in staking out a spot and watching Disneyland’s fireworks, riding attractions from which the fireworks are visible during the fireworks can enhance the experience.
 The highlights of these attractions are Big Thunder Mountain Railroad, and Matterhorn.
 Best of all is Storybook Land Canal Boats, which actually stops moving when the fireworks start, giving guests a view of the fireworks from their boat!

 The Finding Nemo Submarine Voyage has one of the dullest queues of any Disney attraction and much of it is in the sun.
 It’s also a low-capacity attraction, so lines move slowly.
-However, the line at this attraction fluctuate throughout the day and it’s pretty easy to see the entire line as you walk past, so line up for it when it’s shorter.
+Avoid the midday heat and sun here.

 Toontown contains a number of gags both of the interactive and sight variety.
 Spend a little time exploring this area–some of the gags are quite clever!

 White Water Snacks at the Grand Californian makes some excellent nachos and is easily accessible from Disney California Adventure.
 An even better option for nachos is the lobster nachos at Lamplight Lounge in Pixar Pier.